-When we talk about polymer kitchens we mean that category of kitchens built with polymeric material.
+When we talk about polymeric kitchens we mean that category of kitchens built with polymeric material.

-Polymeric (which is technically called thermoplastic) is a panel whose surface is coated with a synthetic material or PVC of variable thickness that is used to cover the doors of furniture, generally those of kitchens.
+The Polymeric (which is technically called thermoplastic) is a panel whose surface is coated with a synthetic material or PVC of variable thickness that is used to cover the doors of the furniture, generally those of the kitchens.

 The construction technique of polymeric coatings is that of hot molding: the polymeric material produced in thin sheets, from about 0.3 to 0.9 millimeters, is heated so as to assume the shape of the mold and is then glued to the material support.
 MDF which forms the core of the furniture, to give rise to doors and panels entirely covered in polymer.

 The polymer is the result of the mixture of various types of plastic, with the predominance of PVC precisely and differs from the laminate with which it is often confused.
-The polymer being composed of plastic material can be stretched and deformed, while the laminates composed of thermoplastic material do not deform or stretch and are generally more resistant to shocks.
+The polymer being composed of plastic material can stretch and deform, while the laminates composed of thermoplastic material do not deform or stretch and are generally more resistant to shocks.